How to Write an Extemporaneous Speech - 4 Easy Steps

 Clarity

-Being clear and direct is one of the essential elements when partaking in extemporaneous speaking.
+Being transparent and direct is one of the essential elements when partaking in extemporaneous speaking.
 Clarity makes it easy for the listeners to comprehend what you are communicating.

 Some tips to improve clarity include:

-• Utilizing transitions when switching from one idea to another.
+4. Utilizing transitions when switching from one idea to another

 Sincerity

-Be genuine if you want the audience to believe you better.
-The audience is smarter than you think and will easily see it when you are insincere.
+Be genuine if you want the audience to believe in your content.
+The audience is more intelligent than you think and will quickly notice when you aren't insincere.

 Repetition